oemunlock/samsung-ml-331x-macosdrivers/README.md

 python3 -m pip install geckodriver-autoinstaller

 ```
-On Windows, the geckodriver-autoinstaller is not well maintained.
+geckodriver-autoinstaller is not well maintained.
 As of June 2021, I am currently using this variation in windows
 https://github.com/VBobCat/python-geckodriver-autoinstaller